From Nutrition to Masks, Here's How to Get Clear Skin the Right Way

 How to get clear, brighter skin is the age-old beauty question — and for a lot of us, it always seems like we're fighting a losing battle.
 Sure, we can buy all those fancy creams and toners that are constantly being hocked on Instagram now, but do any of them actual do what they say?
 Well, yes, there are probably a select few products on the market that are helpful, but most of them are a waste of money.
 Getting glowy skin that isn't plagued with pimples and sun damage is all about sticking to a routine, keeping things clean, and treating your body right.

 These expert tips are the surefire way to get you on the road to smooth skin.

-According to Dr. Jessica Krant, a board-certified dermatologist and founder of Art of Dermatology on 5th Avenue, as well as assistant clinical professor of dermatology at SUNY Downstate Medical Center in New York City, the first step to smoother skin is to stop doing everything you're doing now.
+According to board-certified dermatologist Dr. Jessica Krant — who is also founder of Art of Dermatology on 5th Avenue and an assistant clinical professor of dermatology at SUNY Downstate Medical Center in New York City — the first step to smoother skin is to basically stop doing everything you're already doing.

 You may think the key to smooth skin is a super clean face, but that's not true.
 In fact, too much washing will probably do more damage than good.

 "It's important to gently remove makeup and actual dirt from the skin, but it's a bit of a myth that we have to scrub ourselves squeaky clean two or three times daily," advises Krant.
 "Sometimes overwashing can produce the same over-dryness and irritation that anti-aging products can create.
 When we wash too much and strip away the skin's natural, healthy, moisturizing oils, we create redness and flakiness, and the skin actually gets a counterproductive signal to start producing more oil to keep itself protected.
 This is how we can end up both dry and oily at the same time.
 Reduce the amount of cleansing and let the skin relax."